andrewbatesubc/110-scheduler-server/README.md

 # 110-scheduler-server
 Java / Postgresql  backend for the 110 scheduling system.
-Currently, it is developed with Heroku deployment in mind, but can be deployed anywhere with a little extension.
+Currently it is developed with Heroku deployment in mind, but it can be deployed anywhere with some minor extension.

 # To set up on a new Heroku instance:
 -Clone this repository on your local machine